84,000 5G Base Stations Built Up In Chinas Shanxi - UrduPoint

 84,000 5G Base Stations Built Up In China's Shanxi

+A total of 84,000 5G base stations have been built up in Shanxi, a major coal-producing province in North China, according to a digital economy development summit held in the provincial capital, Taiyuan city

-TAIYUAN, Aug.
-24 (UrduPoint / Pakistan Point News - 24th Aug, 2023 ) :A total of 84,000 5G base stations have been built up in Shanxi, a major coal-producing province in north China, according to a digital economy development summit held in the provincial capital, Taiyuan City.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Aug, 2023 ) :A total of 84,000 5G base stations have been built up in Shanxi, a major coal-producing province in North China, according to a digital economy development summit held in the provincial capital, Taiyuan city.

 The 5G coverage in administrative villages in Shanxi is expected to reach 75 percent by the end of the year.